Table of Contents

 The Coursedog Product team is investigating notifications within the platform around changes/deletions to courses and programs.
 Free Form would not be able to take advantage of this functionality.

-Requirements Card Settings
+Requirements Card Advanced Settings

 Whatever you type in here will be the name of the tab on your forms.